hiwaldo89/url-shortener/README.md

 ## API Docs

-You can view available endpoints [here](http://localhost:5000/api-docs)
+You can view available endpoints at [http://localhost:5000/api-docs](http://localhost:5000/api-docs)

 ## Run the project